gatsbyjs/gatsby/docs/docs/debugging-gatsby.md

 }
 ```

-There is a bug in this code and using it will produce error below:
+There is a bug in this code and using it will produce the error below:

 ```
 TypeError: Cannot read property 'internal' of undefined